 I am a turnaround specialist who has improved the bottom line for many assets.
 Investors, if you aren’t sure how to make this work for you, give me a call and we can talk about how I can help you streamline operations and make more money than you are making now.
 Marie Hamling, 239-672-8182, www. paradigmrec.com/

-The example above is an excerpt from a book I authored that is scheduled to be released July 1, 2017.
-To preorder or get more information on Management Makeover – The Ultimate Guide to MAXIMIZING Your Property Management Income, call me or email me at firstname.lastname@example.org.
+The example above is an excerpt from a book I authored.
+To get more information on Management Makeover – The Ultimate Guide to MAXIMIZING Your Property Management Income, call me or email me at firstname.lastname@example.org.